A Comprehensive Review of General Body Muscles: Anatomy, Function, and Exercises

 -

 Function: The deltoids are responsible for abduction, flexion, and extension of the shoulder.
-The rotator cuff muscles (supraspinatus, infraspinatus, teres minor, subscapularis) stabilize the shoulder joint and facilitate rotation.
+The rotator cuff muscles (supraspinatus, infraspinatus, teres minor, subscapularis) stabilize the shoulder joint and allow rotation It's one of those things that adds up.
+Surprisingly effective..

 -